Daybreak (Battlestar Galactica): Reception

 "Daybreak (Part 2)" was watched by 2.4 million total viewers, a 56% surge from the season three finale and the series' best numbers since the season 2.5 premiere, "Resurrection Ship, Part 1".
 This led to a 1.7 household rating.
 The series finale also drew 1.5 million viewers in the key 18-to-49-year-old demographic, and 1.6 million viewers aged 25-to-54, the best in each demographic since "Resurrection Ship, Part 2".
 The numbers do not take into account timeshifting via digital video recorders, which typically adds another 700,000 Battlestar Galactica viewers per episode.

 Critical reception of the finale varied.
 Alan Sepinwall of The Star Ledger wrote "so the amazing four-year journey of Battlestar Galactica comes to an end, and I feel very, very good about it - even as I suspect others may not."
 Mary McNamara of the Los Angeles Times praised Moore and the writing team for "not copping out" and commented that it was "hard to imagine a more visually and thematically satisfying finale".
 Richard Vine of The Guardian opined that "somehow, out of all the doom and gloom, death, destruction and nihilism we've had, Battlestar Galactica finished with something approaching a happy ending."
 He concluded that the episode was ultimately satisfying, noting that "most of the major questions were dealt with in some form or another."
+Emily St. James, writing for Slant Magazine, said that "outside of a few small moments, I found [the series finale] pretty tremendous, first a fittingly epic action ending and then a sweet and enigmatic series of character endings."